 pfSense connected to multiple VPC’s in different regions.

-Amazon EC2 instance of the pfSense Certified Router/Firewall/VPN AMI connected to a VPC belonging to the same AWS account in a different region.
+Amazon EC2 instance of the pfSense Router/Firewall/VPN AWS AMI connected to a VPC belonging to the same AWS account in a different region.

-Amazon EC2 instance of the pfSense Certified Router/Firewall/VPN AMI connected to a VPC belonging to a different AWS account in the same region.
+Amazon EC2 instance of the pfSense Router/Firewall/VPN AWS AMI connected to a VPC belonging to a different AWS account in the same region.

 The configuration recommended for the greatest amount of stability is to have a public IPv4 address directly configured on the WAN interface of your pfSense firewall, but VPNs have been successfully established under all of the conditions listed above.

-Whether any of these solutions is appropriate for you should be evaluated in the context of your needs and existing infrastructure.
+Whether any of these solutions is appropriate should be evaluated in the context of personal needs and existing infrastructure.
 Other configurations not listed above may be possible as well.